EPSRC & MRC Sustainable Approaches to Biomedical Science Centre for Doctoral Training: Responsible and Reproducible Research

 Hear from our students, industrialists, and academics about the SABS programme in this video:

-The new EPSRC & MRC SABS:R3 CDT builds on the existing SABS Programme, to equip a new generation of researchers with not only the knowledge and methods necessary to undertake quantitative and interdisciplinary biomedical research, but also advanced software engineering skills.
-By embedding this strong focus on sustainable and open computational methods, together with responsible and reproducible approaches into all aspects of the new programme, our computationally-literate scientists will be equipped to act as ambassadors to bring about a transformation of biomedical research.
+The new EPSRC & MRC SABS:R3 CDT builds on the existing SABS Programme to equip a new generation of researchers with not only the knowledge and methods necessary to undertake quantitative and interdisciplinary biomedical research, but also advanced software engineering skills.
+By embedding this strong focus on sustainable and open computational methods, together with responsible and reproducible approaches into all aspects of the new programme, our computationally-literate students will work with our partners to become ambassadors helping to transform biomedical research.

 Today was the last day of the UNIQ+ Summer School—the University of Oxford's first ever postgraduate access programme.
 The 33 UNIQ+ Students gathered in the morning in the Mathematical Institute, and gave excellent summaries of their research projects, including the six SABS UNIQ+ Students who spent their first two weeks learning about best practices in software engineering.
 UNIQ+ is an initiative of SABS R³, and we thank one of our industrial partners, Roche, for their support.